mrvisser/protoframe/README.md

 This library allows you to define a protocol for this type of communication supporting both fire-and-forget (`tell`) semantics, as well as request/response (`ask`) semantics.
-It provides connector constructors that will facilitate the sending and receiving these messages across parent and iframe windows.
+It provides connector constructors that will facilitate the sending and receiving of these messages across parent and iframe windows.

 ## How?